 Considering the Newman projection, in the cis (Z), the methyl groups are located next to each other.
 As a result, the energy is higher due to steric repulsion.

 In contrast, what about trans (E)?
 In the case of trans, the methyl group is on the opposite side.
-Therefore, there is no steric repulsion and it is easy for elimination reaction to occur in this state.
-Let’s understand that in the elimination reaction, the main product of the trans (E) is obtained by anti-elimination.
+Therefore, there is no steric repulsion, and it is easy for elimination reaction to occur in this state.
+Let’s understand that in the elimination reaction, the trans (E) product is mainly obtained.

 Cyclohexane Undergoes an Elimination Reaction at the Axial Position